GSNadarajan/Retrieval_Augmented_Generation/README.md

 ## Usage

-To construct a multi-turn conversation using the Gemini Pro model, follow these steps:
+To construct a multi-turn conversation using the `Gemini-pro` model, follow these steps:

 1. Initialize the chat with the gemini-pro model by calling `startChat()`.
 2. Use `sendMessage()` to send a new user message, automatically updating the chat history with the message and the model's response.